Has someone ever told you to “just be yourself?” It feels like the dumbest advice ever, right? Who else are you supposed to be?

 By show, we mean reveal exactly who you are in all aspects of the application, especially the essays.
 We’ll break it down piece by piece in order to show you how to stand out from your peers and be memorable in the eyes of any admissions committee.

-First, we have one other important piece of advice: there is no Platonic ideal for the “perfect application.”
+First, our college admissions consultants have one other important piece of advice: there is no Platonic ideal for the “perfect application.”
 If such a thing did exist, then all students would be striving to make their applications look exactly like this ideal.
 Admissions committees don’t want sameness, even if it’s high-quality sameness.
 They want your application to be unique to you.
 In other words, it can only be written by you because you’re the only one with your exact experiences, thoughts, beliefs, opinions, passions, and future plans.

 Second, we’d like to offer a word about grades and standardized test scores.
 We’re lumping these two together because they are just numbers.
 Yes, it’s important that your grades and scores are both as high as possible if you want to be competitive in the admissions process.
 But they’re just numbers.
 They don’t tell admissions committees anything about you as a person.
 If John and Paul both have 4.0 GPAs and 2150s on their SAT, can’t we assume they’re similar applicants?
 Absolutely not!
 John might be an incredible candidate while Paul is mediocre at best.
 Now, Ringo on the other hand…

 Here’s how to make sure your application is a standout!

 These are huge in the admissions process, and students often underestimate their value.
 Simply put, if you’re active outside of the classroom in high school, colleges will assume that you’ll remain active as an undergraduate.
 That’s exactly what they want.
 They’re looking to ensure that their campuses remain vibrant, populated by students who are participating every day in clubs and organizations that enrich the school environment.